housecurve/housecurve.github.io/docs/manual/measure_setup.md

 The test signal can be exported to a WAV file when this mode is selected.
 The chirp and sweep channel setting will be used to produce the test signal file.

 ## Internal Mic Compensation
-The built in iPhone/iPad microphones have a surprisingly flat response and are quite acceptable for tuning an audio system.
-However, when compared to an external calibrated microphone, they do show some roll off at the extreme ends of the frequency spectrum.
+The average built in iPhone/iPad is reasonably flat, but begins to roll off below ~60 Hz and above ~16 KHz.
+Internal Mic Compensation applies a moderate boost to correct this.
+The boost curve is +6 dB at 30 Hz, tapering to zero at 60 Hz.
+Likewise, at 16 KHz, the boost is zero and this increases to 6 dB at 20 KHz.

-Internal Mic Compensation applies a moderate boost below 60 Hz and above 16 KHz to measurements made with the built in iPhone/iPad microphone.
+It's worth keeping in mind that the iPhone/iPad can still "hear" below 60 Hz and above 16 KHz, it's just not as sensitive.
+Internal Mic Compensation brings the measured response closer to what you would get with a calibrated extrnal mic.

 ## External Mic Calibration
 HouseCurve supports calibrated external microphones.
 Available calibrations will be displayed in the list.
 Select None to disable calibration.